-The IRS determines whether earnings are subject to social security and Medicare.
-SSA decides issues regarding whether to report the earnings as wages.
-However, state laws have a bearing on the issue of employment, e.g., whether a position is that of a public official of a state.
+Although Federal law determines whether earnings are wages subject to social security and Medicare, state laws have a bearing on the issue of employment, such as whether a position is that of a public official of a state.
 Where this is the case, an opinion of the state legal officer may be requested.
 The state's opinion will be given weight in making the decision, but it will not be determinative of the issue.
 Before contacting IRS or SSA, contact the State Social Security Administrator for guidance.
-See Chapter 7.
+See Chapter 8.